JMorris1575/Christmas2022/docs/st_nick_game_dev.rst

 Additional Things to Implement
 ==============================

+I would like to give some audio-visual response from the GUI when St. Nick hits a target.
+I'm thinking of having the smiling star grow and shrink quickly, maybe rotate back and forth very quickly, and play a happy sound of some sort.
+See :ref:`target_response`.

+Perhaps I should have a similar animation to indicate a change in the number of gold bags.
+(See :ref:`gold_bag_response`.

 I need to implement "levels" in the game and a means for moving from one level to the next.
 I think that if the bishop gets back to his cathedral after dispensing all of the gifts on a particular level he should move on to the next level.
 Perhaps there needs to be some sort of challenge related to that -- a time limit perhaps.